vicfriedman/rails-simple-search/TUTORIAL.md

 end
 ```

 ##Step 3 - Search Model
+Let's run `rspec` We can see that our first tests are looking for the main functionality of our `Search` model.

 Let's take a look at `models/search.rb`.
 Right now it's a blank class.

 ```ruby